Lapu-Lapu City: History

 In the 16th century, Mactan Island was colonized by Spain.
-Augustinian friars founded the town of Opon in 1730, and it became a city in 1961.
-It was renamed after Datu Lapulapu, the island's chieftain, who led the defeat against the Portuguese explorer Ferdinand Magellan in 1521 in the Battle of Mactan, commemorated at Mactan Shrine in Punta Engaño, where Magellan led a landing party of 40 men to resupply who were set upon by 1,500 locals and slew their captain and a few other men.
+Augustinian friars re-founded the town of Opon as a Christian town in 1730, and it became a city in 1961.
+It was renamed after Datu Lapulapu, the island's chieftain, who led the defeat against the Portuguese explorer Ferdinand Magellan in 1521 in the Battle of Mactan, commemorated at Mactan Shrine in Barangay Mactan, where Magellan led a landing party of 40 men to resupply who were set upon by 1,500 locals and slew their captain and a few other men.

 The municipality of Opon was founded by the Augustinian missionaries in 1730.
 It was ceded to the Jesuits in 1737, and later restored to the Augustinians.
 When the Philippine Revolution spread to the Visayas in 1898, the people organized themselves into local revolutionary units.

 During the Filipino-American War, a military government was established.
 The continued resistance of the people of Cebu prompted the American government to restore military control over the province on July 17, 1901.
 In 1905, Opon held its first municipal election, and Pascual dela Serna was elected town president.

 Following the outbreak of World War II, the presence of bulk oil storage tanks in Opon made the town an object of Japanese raids a week after the outbreak of WWII in December 1941.
 The enemy aircraft succeeded in blowing up two of about fourteen oil storage tanks in Opon.
 A unit of the Kawaguchi Detachment of the Japanese Imperial Forces landed on the east coast of Cebu on April 10, 1942.
 Later, the resistance movement was organized by Colonel James M. Cushing, leader of the southern and central units, and Harry Fenton of the northern unit of the Cebu Resistance Movement.

 During the Battle of the Visayas, Victor II operations of the American Division led by Major General William Arnold landed in Cebu on March 26, 1945, and subsequently liberated the province.

 Historically, the city includes the site of the Battle of Mactan.
 On August 1, 1973, by virtue of Presidential Decree No. 2060, President Ferdinand E. Marcos declared the site of the battle a national shrine; the preservation, restoration and/or reconstruction of which shall be under the supervision and control of the National Historical Commission in collaboration with the Department of Tourism.
 Mactan is also the birthplace of Leonila Dimataga-Garcia, wife of Carlos P. Garcia, the fourth President of the Republic.
-Leonila Dimataga-Garcia was a relative of the wife of Lapu-Lapu City's former mayor Ernest Weigel Jr. (1992-2001, three terms) who was the richest mayor in Metro Cebu, with a net worth of ₱57 million in the early 2000s.
+Leonila Dimataga-Garcia was a relative of the wife of Lapu-Lapu City's former mayor Ernest Weigel Jr. (1992–2001, three terms) who was the richest mayor in Metro Cebu, with a net worth of ₱57 million in the early 2000s.